Free Washington D.C. Arrests, Criminal Records, & Probation Search

 As discussed, Washington, DC limits these requests for specific purposes.
 State and federal laws still apply, which means you cannot use these records for professional reasons without getting that person’s consent first.
 In fact, DC requires the individual to provide the MPDC directly with their authorization for this type of request.

-Searching To See if Someone Is on Probation or Parole in Washington, DC
+See if Someone Is on Probation or Parole in Washington D.C.

 Someone on “probation” has been released from jail (or was merely sentenced to supervision instead of jail time), while someone on “parole” has been released from state or federal prison.
 Jails are run at the local level (usually for shorter sentences), while prisons are run with by the state or federal government (usually involving lengthier sentences).